 She also cultivates her own community of “broadbeans” on her website, GamingBroadly.com.
 There, she writes and podcasts about the ways people relate (or don’t relate) to games and the cultures surrounding them.
 She’s enthusiastic about sharing her love of technology and Judaism, and has presented her work at conferences ranging from South by South West and PAX East, to the URJ Biennial.
 She looks forward to sharing that enthusiasm with her new home at Sci-Tech Academy!

 Before becoming one of the directors of camp, Rabbi Dan Medwin worked at the Central Conference of American Rabbis for over a decade as the Director of Digital Media.
 This position involved creating digital liturgy, such as Visual T’filah, apps, and ebooks, as well as providing general technology and media guidance for other Reform rabbis and the broader Reform Movement.

-Rabbi Dan is honored to have helped launch camp as a member of the founding Camp Council, and has been at camp practically every summer since on faculty.
+Rabbi Dan is honored to have helped launch camp as a founding member of the Camp Council, and has served as faculty at camp practically every summer since.

-Rabbi Dan is married to Rabbi Lydia Medwin, an expert in relational engagement and small groups, and they live in Atlanta, Georgia with their three children: Zimra, Gavriel, and Jasmine.
+Rabbi Dan is married to Rabbi Lydia Medwin, an expert in relational engagement and community organizing, and they live in Atlanta, Georgia with their three children: Zimra, Gavriel, and Jasmine.